UTheCat/jumpvalley/README.md

 `chmod a+x jumpvalley`

-This tells the operating system to let itself execute the file (in this case, the file is the Jumpvalley executable).
-You should then be able to run the Jumpvalley executable.
+This tells Linux to allow running the code in the Jumpvalley executable.

 ## Documentation